A peek at some of the

 A barn on the Artelium wine estate in East Sussex is now home to a creative haven: Skelton Workshops.
 Being close to Ditchling, Lewes and Streat with panoramic views of the surrounding idyllic Downland, it provides a marvellous learning environment.
 Here students of all ages and from a wide range of backgrounds learn the tradition of hand carving and the skill of letter cutting.

-Read the full article in the current issue of ingénu/e magazine here and for more information go to www.skeltonworkshops.co.uk
+Read the full article in the Spring issue of ingénu/e magazine here and for more information go to www.skeltonworkshops.co.uk

 pictured: Students at work letter cutting and hand carving